tirimid/escl/README.md

 `escl -pa <pass1> -pa <pass2> ...`

 When usage is actually needed:
-1. Run the command you with to execute, prefixed by `escl`.
+1. Run the command you wish to execute, prefixed by `escl`.
 For example, a non-root user may run `escl pacman -Syu` in a similar way to how they would run `sudo pacman -Syu`
 2. Enter one of the added passwords